VonHeikemen/devlog/content/tools/neovim-plugins-to-get-started.md

 If you haven't created a configuration for Neovim, do it now.
 Here is a guide with everything you need to know: [Build your first Neovim configuration in lua](@/tools/build-your-first-lua-config-for-neovim.md).

 You'll need Neovim's latest stable version.
 You can download it from the [release section](https://github.com/neovim/neovim/releases) of github.
-From now on I'll assume you are using Neovim v0.7.
+From now on I'll assume you are using Neovim v0.7 or greater.

 ## How do we install plugins?